sameesin/cisco-csftd-on-aws/content/40_Deploy_FTD_FMC/2_FTD_and_FMC_AWS_Account.md

 The code below is deploying two FTD instances, each in a different availability zone with different network interfaces *outside*, *inside*, *diagnostic* and *management* attached to it.

-The data block to fetch private ami to create ftd:
+The data block to fetch ami from AWS marketplace to create ftd:

 ```terraform
 data "aws_ami" "ftdv" {